 The depth of the cultural analysis was surprising and

 refreshing, particularly in the context of the book’s publishing date.
+That the ideas represented herein would have

 been considered radical, even controversial, is perhaps less so an issue

 nowadays compared to fifty years ago.
+As

 a member of the military, I found Heinlein’s chapter discussing the difference